druchefavour/burger/README.md

 # Create a folder named config. inside your burger directory
 # Create files connection.js and orm.js and populate these files.
 # Populate orm.js to select, create and update the database

+## Model Setup
+# Create burger.js in models directory
+# Import orm.js into burger.js
+# Create the code that will call the ORM functions using burger specific input for the ORM.
+# Export burger.js

+## Controler Setup
+# Create burgers_controller folder under burger directory